-- 1. Purchase Orders: Purchase orders must be approved by an employee with expenditure authority consistent with the estimated dollar value of the proposed purchase.
-Approval of a purchase order may be in the form of a signature on a purchase order form with the appropriate chart of accounts code. - 2.
-Contracts: Only the Executive Director is authorized to sign contracts.
-All proposed contracts must be forwarded to the Executive Director, accompanied by a signed contract cover sheet. - 3.
-Change Orders: Only the Executive Director is authorized to sign change orders.
-All proposed change orders must be forwarded to the Executive Director for review and approval and must be accompanied by a signed contract cover sheet containing justification for the change order and CFO's budgetary approval. - 4.
-Solicitations: Any release of a solicitation must be in writing.
-All solicitations, including both formal RFPs, RFQs, ITBs and other such documents, and informal solicitations for goods or services, must be approved in writing by the Department Director before such solicitation is advertised or otherwise distributed to contractors, consultants, or vendors.
-If the solicitation exceeds the Department Director's expenditure authority, the Department Director will forward the solicitation to the Executive Director for review and approval prior to its distribution. - 5.
-Expenditures for Direct Payments: Items listed on the Direct Payments list must be authorized by an employee with expenditure authority in an amount consistent with the amount of the proposed payment. - 6.
-Purchasing Card Payments: All items purchased through the use of an authorized Purchasing Card still require adherence to all procurement policies and procedures, including the use of purchase orders and/or contracts.
-Purchase cards are a method of payment, not a method of procurement. - 7.
-Travel, Temporary Help: All requests for travel or temporary staffing must be approved by the Executive Director.
-Out-of Region travel must be approved by the Board of Commissioners.
-Region is defined as Idaho, Washington and Oregon. - 8.
-Non-Competitive Selections: All non-competitive selection recommendations (emergency, sole source, proprietary, single response to solicitation, etc.) must be approved by the Executive Director.
-Those over \$100,000 must be approved by the Executive Director and the Board of Commissioners.
+- 4.0 Formal solicitations, including RFPs, RFQs, IFBs and other such documents, must be approved in writing by the Department Director before such solicitation is advertised or otherwise distributed to contractors, consultants, or vendors.
+If the solicitation exceeds the Department Director's expenditure authority, the Procurement Specialist will forward the solicitation to the Executive Director or Deputy Executive Director for review and approval prior to its distribution. - 4.1 Informal solicitations, including quotes, may be acquired by the employee and submitted with the purchasing request.
+If the solicitation exceeds the employee's expenditure authority, the Procurement Specialist will forward the request to the Department Manager, Department Director, Deputy Executive Director or Executive Director for approval. - 5.
+Expenditures for Direct Payments: Authorization to pay for items listed on the Direct Payments list must be approved by an employee with expenditure authority in an amount consistent with the amount of the proposed payment.
+The one exception is for utility payments, these are reviewed by the Controller and Finance Director in the Accounts Payable check runs. - Purchasing Card Payments: All purchasing card payments must be approved in accordance with the purchasing card policy. - Travel Reimbursement/Payments: All travel reimbursement/payment must be approved in accordance with the travel policy. - 8.
+Non-Competitive Selections: All non-competitive selections (emergency, sole source, proprietary, single response to solicitation, etc.) must be approved by the Executive Director or Deputy Executive Director.
+Those over \$250,000 must also be approved by the Board of Commissioners.
 NOTE: If a contract is awarded without competitive bidding due to an emergency, a written finding of the existence of an emergency must be made by the governing body or its designee and duly entered of record no later than two weeks following the award of the contract (RCW 39.04.280).
-Also see Chapter 12.

-9. Cancellation of Expenditure Authority: For abuse or mismanagement of expenditure authority or other sufficient reasons, the Executive Director may cancel an employee's expenditure authority.
+Also see Chapter 12. - Cancellation of Expenditure Authority: For abuse or mismanagement of expenditure authority or other sufficient reasons, the Executive Director or Deputy Executive Director may cancel an employee's expenditure authority.